WaleeTheRobot/order-flow-bot/README.md

 - Open below trigger strike price if trigger strike price is used
 - Has sequential increasing volume on bid starting from the top of bar

+## Entries

+This does not allow multiple entries on the same bar.
+However, multiple entries may appear on the same bar when back testing even though it should be the next bar.

-## Backtesting
+## Back Testing

 You can backtest your strategies by enabling the backtesting.
-This will use the backtest file name, target and stop where you enabled the backtesting.
-This will disable the control panel.
+Entries uses the 1 tick data series for better granularity.
+You won't be able to use high resolution option.

 ## Adding Strategies and Indicators